 At the completion of the semester students will: 1.
 Understand the roles and responsibilities of a Paramedic within an EMS System.
 2. Be able to apply the advanced concepts of development, pathophysiology, cardiology, medical emergencies, traumatic emergencies, and special populations in the assessment and management of emergency patients.
 3. Be able to take a history and perform a comprehensive physical exam on any patient and communicate those findings to others.
 4. Be able to communicate effectively with patients, co-workers and other health care professionals.
 5. Be able to establish and/or maintain a patent airway, oxygenate, and ventilate a patient.
-6. Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting. nutates in regards to the pre nospital setting.
+6. Be able to recognize and treat minor and life threatening emergencies of all natures in regards to the pre-hospital setting. o .